 By week 26, the employee should be able to demonstrate:

-- Have 15 additional client candidate results review sessions with Sr. Staff members
+- Have 15 additional client-candidate results review sessions with senior staff members

 - Write 1 white paper on pre-hire testing topic